 Historically, high alloy downhole completion equipment has been manufactured from precipitation hardened “PH” nickel alloy bar stock.
-Often times starting with bar results in significant material loss, additional machining time and costs, and limitations to part lengths when compared to starting with a cold-worked nickel alloy tube.
+Starting with bar often results in significant material loss, additional machining time and costs, and limitations to part lengths compared to starting with a cold-worked nickel alloy tube.

 *While every effort has been made to ensure the accuracy of the above review, assessment, conclusions, and report, the appropriateness of their application and their interpretation remain the sole responsibility of the user.

 "*" indicates required fields